-"Phishing" (pronounced "fishing") is the act of sending an e-mail that fraudulently represents a legitimate company and "lures" you (hence, the phishing name) into divulging personal and financial information that could then be used for identity theft.
+"Phishing" (pronounced "fishing") is the act of sending an email that fraudulently represents a legitimate company and convinces an individual to divulge personal and financial information that could then be used for identity theft.

-Your best line of defense against phishing is to not get lured.
+Your best line of defense against phishing is to exercise caution with any suspicious emails.
 Unfortunately, thieves use creative tactics to trick you into providing your personal information.
-Do not reply to any e-mail that instructs you to enter any piece of personal information directly into the e-mail, such as:
+Do not reply to any email that instructs you to enter any piece of personal information directly into the email, such as:

 - An urgent notice that your account will be closed or suspended if you do not provide personal information